tryond/tracer/README.md

 Mouse type selection asks the user to choose between a standard mouse and a trackpad (mainly found on laptops).

-**Note: Please use the mouse type selected for the duration of your use with the application.
-This is crucial to the integrity of the data collected.**. :+1:
+**Please use the mouse type selected for the duration of your use with the application.** :+1:

 ![Mouse Select Image](res/tracer_images/mouse.png?raw=true "Image that shows mouse type selection")